NBA, MLB, NHL, MLS closing locker rooms amid virus scare

 “Until the league says something else, we are business as usual with a tremendous amount of caution and prevention to make sure everybody’s safe,” Heat President Pat Riley said Monday night.
 “But also, educating them that they’ve got to do the same thing.”

-The NBA has calls with team medical staffs scheduled for later Monday night and a call between league officials and team owners scheduled for Wednesday to discuss next steps.
+The NBA held a call with team medical staffs later Monday night and scheduled a Wednesday call between league officials and team owners to discuss next steps.
 The NBA told teams last week to prepare for the possibility of playing games in empty arenas, something the game’s biggest star — Los Angeles Lakers forward LeBron James — insists he does not want to see.

 “I doubt that that’s going to happen,” Riley said.
 “But you have to be prepared.”